Shiki Homes |

 From its charmingly traditional exterior to its exposed beams and tatami mat finishing, every inch of Aki exudes classic Kyoto charm.
 With ample sleeping space, generously sized beds, and a living-dining space perfect for gathering a small crowd, Aki can be as versatile as its guests are unique.
 The house is ideal for a cross-section of travelers, from small families to couples and even a group of close friends.
 If booked with neighboring Shiki Complex homes, these together could be excellent for groups of up to 20 people.

 The home’s entrance leads on to the corridor, which directs guests upstairs.
-But before heading up to the second floor, the corridor opens up onto the generously spacious living room featuring a large L-shaped couch, perfect for sinking into while enjoying Netflix on the 55-inch TV.
+But before heading up to the second floor, the corridor opens up onto the generously spacious living room featuring a large L-shaped couch, perfect for sinking into while enjoying the 55-inch TV.
 This sofa can also fold out to become a sofa bed to accommodate additional guests.

 Sliding paper doors connect the living room to the engawa (indoor/ outdoor space), opening up to a small Japanese-style garden.
 Open the engawa, set up a mat by the window, and you’ll have a perfect yoga nook.